 Ingredients

-- 4 lbs potatoes cut into bite sized cubes
+- 4 lbs potatoes cut into bite sized chunks

 - 6 eggs large